byterubpay/byterub-site/_posts/2018-01-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-01-29.md

 **\<suraeNoether>** hyc you are never opinion-less
 **\<hyc>** lol
 **\<hyc>** All the things you already outlined sound like important goals to me. some of it sounds like we need more people.
-**\<moneromooo>** Modelling of spent output age.
+**\<byterubmooo>** Modelling of spent output age.
 Take real distribution since last release, subtract the distribution we use, get the real distribution.
 See if it matches miller et al.
 **\<hyc>** "get the real distribution" --> how?
-**\<moneromooo>** Then try to do that at several historical times, every month maybe.
+**\<byterubmooo>** Then try to do that at several historical times, every month maybe.
 And then deduce a formula to vary gamma function over time to use a new fake outdistribution.
-**\<moneromooo>** By subtracting the fake outs distribution from the real+fake one.
+**\<byterubmooo>** By subtracting the fake outs distribution from the real+fake one.
-**\<moneromooo>** May or may not be good enough, I don't know.
+**\<byterubmooo>** May or may not be good enough, I don't know.
-**\<suraeNoether>** moneromooo: if we can get a bayesian estimate that updates each hard fork, that'd be great, but it requires being able to "unmask" transactions to see their real spendable output, or to base the estimate on transactions that have already been "unmasked", or to base the estimate on another currency.
+**\<suraeNoether>** byterubmooo: if we can get a bayesian estimate that updates each hard fork, that'd be great, but it requires being able to "unmask" transactions to see their real spendable output, or to base the estimate on transactions that have already been "unmasked", or to base the estimate on another currency.
 Each of these have obstacles, obviously
-**\<suraeNoether>** we need some ground truth underlying data to make an estimate, and monero doesn't really allow for that
+**\<suraeNoether>** we need some ground truth underlying data to make an estimate, and byterub doesn't really allow for that
 **\<ErCiccione>** The community is pushing a lot the "fee are too high" thing and i feel will be worst with time passing.
 Is it possible to produce some documentation to instruct people about how ByteRub fees work and what are the plans for the future on this matter?
-**\<moneromooo>** I was suggesting deducing the real outs distribution.
+**\<byterubmooo>** I was suggesting deducing the real outs distribution.
 **\<ErCiccione>** i also agree with hyc, er should search fore more researchers
 **\<sarang>** I hear gmaxwell is unattached =p
-**\<moneromooo>** This would be assuming all txes since last release use our fake outs distribution, though, which mymonero might not.
+**\<byterubmooo>** This would be assuming all txes since last release use our fake outs distribution, though, which mybyterub might not.
 Damn.
 **\<hyc>** to some extent, that's all good news - it means the system is no longer analyzable.
 **\<dEBRUYNE>** ErCiccione: I wrote a blog about it, you can link that
 **\<suraeNoether>** so, ErCiccione: yes, fees are an important part of the discussion around bulletproofs. you are corredct that we should at least put out a statement